oh4d/blog/_posts/2020-02-12-helm-htpasswd.md

 ---

-In this post I will demonstrate authorazing k8s probes, using helm templates.
-This authentication is usefull for many auth-requiring services, but here I will focus on my specific use case on a legacy httpd server image.
+In this post I will demonstrate authorizing k8s probes, using helm templates.
+This authentication is useful for many auth-requiring services, but here I will focus on my specific use case on a legacy httpd server image.

 Do any of you ever heard about `.htpasswd` file?
 I did not, until the day I had to migrate old httpd server to kubernetes.
 FYI, back in the old days people used to lock server routes with this file on the `.htaccess` file you would declare: